Urban Indigenous peoples

-The term - Urban Aboriginal people - refers primarily to Inuit, Métis and First Nation individuals currently residing in urban areas.
-According to 2011 Census data, off-reserve Aboriginal people constitute the fastest growing segment of Canadian Society.
-In 2011, 56% of Aboriginal people lived in urban areas, up from 49% in 1996.
+The term — urban Indigenous peoples — refers primarily to First Nation, Inuit and Métis individuals currently residing in urban areas.
+According to 2011 Census data, off-reserve Indigenous people constitute the fastest growing segment of Canadian society.
+In 2011, 56% of Indigenous peoples lived in urban areas, up from 49% in 1996.
 That’s a 7% increase over 14 years.

 - Date modified: